andydunstall/piko/docs/manage/configure.md

 The Piko agent is run using `piko agent`.
 It has the following configuration:
 ```
 # The endpoints to register with the Piko server.
 #
 # Each endpoint has an ID and forwarding address.
-The agent will register the
-# endpoint with the Piko server then receive incoming requests for that endpoint
-# and forward them to the configured address.
 #
-# '--endpoints' is a comma separated list of endpoints with format:
-# '<endpoint ID>/<forward addr>'.
-Such as '--endpoints 6ae6db60/localhost:3000'
-# will register the endpoint '6ae6db60' then forward incoming requests to
-# 'localhost:3000'.
-#
-# You may register multiple endpoints which have their own connection to Piko,
-# such as '--endpoints 6ae6db60/localhost:3000,941c3c2e/localhost:4000'.
-#
-# (Required).
+# At least one endpoint must be configured.
-endpoints: []
+endpoints:
+    - id: endpoint-1
+      addr: localhost:4000
+    - id: endpoint-2
+      addr: localhost:5000

 server:
     # Piko server URL.